Classroom Resources for International Women's Day

 These short videos can be used as discussion starters for talking about women and equality.
 Watch the video before playing them to your students.
 Some of them are simple while others are more complex or abstract.

-Remember to check out 18 of the Best Books about Inspiring Women.
+Remember to check out Best Books about Inspiring Women

 How do you celebrate International Women’s Day and girls in STEM in your classroom?
 Can you recommend any resources?
 Let me know in the comments below.
 It would be great to have a selection of new resources for when I update this post.